silviupetrescu84/WeatherForecastTest/README.md

 ## To do

 - Better structure the code using a network manager for connections
-- Fully understand how OpenWeatherMap API data works and if data doesn't change from day to day, save data into Core Data
+- Fully understand how OpenWeatherMap API data works and if data doesn't change from day to day, cache locally
-- Make the app beautiful
+- Improve the app appearance
 - Implement local notifications for various changes in terms of Weather
-- Add Unit Tests and Interface Tests
+- Add UI/Unit tests

 ## Pods Used